SAP/open-resource-discovery/docs/spec-v1/index.md

 Here we simplify on purpose and **treat the identity of an application / service type flatly, without hierarchy**.
 How this boundary is drawn depends on the technical decisions of the application / service.

-To model a more complex application or organizational structure, for instance containing multiple modules / components, further sub-fragments MAY be indicated via [subcontext namespaces](#subcontext-namespace).
+To model a more complex application or organizational structure, for instance containing multiple modules / components, further sub-fragments MAY be indicated via [sub-context namespaces](#sub-context-namespace).

 System namespaces are sub-namespaces of exactly one vendor namespace.